Deploying OpenVPN Service

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-server-new

-Wait for the command to finish executing.
-Now you can see the service configuration in the ~/lamda-openvpn-server directory.
-The configuration file is config.ovpn.
-You can open this file with an editor.
-It is recommended to only modify the following fields:
+After the command completes, you will find the configuration files in the ~/lamda-openvpn-server directory.
+The main configuration file is config.ovpn.
+You can open it with a text editor.
+It is recommended to modify only the following fields:

 server 172.27.27.0 255.255.255.0